code-423n4/2022-06-connext-findings/README.md

 ## QA and Gas Reports

-For contests starting on or after February 3, 2022, C4 introduced a mechanism change for low and non-critical findings, as well as gas optimizations.
-All warden submissions in these three categories should now be submitted as bulk listings of issues and recommendations:
+For low and non-critical findings (AKA QA), as well as gas optimizations: all warden submissions in these three categories should now be submitted as bulk listings of issues and recommendations:

 - **[QA reports](https://docs.code4rena.com/roles/wardens/judging-criteria#qa-reports-low-non-critical)** should include *all* low severity and non-critical findings, along with a summary statement.
 - **[Gas reports](https://docs.code4rena.com/roles/wardens/judging-criteria#gas-reports)** should include *all* gas optimization recommendations, along with a summary statement.